Homas/ioc2rpz/README.md

 #  ioc2rpz makes your threat intelligence actionable
 ioc2rpz is a place there threat intelligence meets DNS.
 ## Overview
 ioc2rpz transforms IOC feeds into response policy zones.
-Currently local files, http/https/ftp URLs are supported as sources of indicators.
+Currently ioc2rpz supports local files, http/https/ftp.
 You can do file transfers or REST API calls to retrive indicators from remote servers.
 ![Alt ioc2rpz](https://github.com/Homas/ioc2rpz/blob/master/IOC2RPZ.jpg)
+You can mix sources to generate a single RPZ or multiple RPZs.
+Good domains and IPs can be whitelisted. ioc2rpz supports expiration of indicators and accordingly rebuilding zones.

 ## How to use
 You can use ioc2rpz with any DNS server which supports Responce Policy Zones e.g. recent versions of bind.
 A sample bind's configuration file is provided in cfg folder.